Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

 ### Use cases
 - L3 traffic egressing via NHG
-    * NH pointing to portlag
+    * NH pointing to port
     * NH pointing to lag
 - L2 traffic egressing via LAG
 - Tunnel interface as egress interface is not supported